argilla-io/argilla-python/docs/how_to_guides/team/workspace.md

 ## rg.Workspace

+A workspace in Argilla is represented by a `Workspace`.

 > Check the [Workspace - Python Reference](../../reference/argilla_sdk/workspaces.md) to see the attributes, arguments, and methods of the `Workspace` class in detail.

 ```python